nathanc7278/cs35L-W25/Notes/Elisp and Python Scripting Languages.md

 The `n` prompts the user for an integer.

+`%d` stands for substitute a decimal

+`%s` stands for substitute a string

 ## Python:

 Every value in Python is an object.
 Every Python object has three things: